v-9x/zvxvx/README.md

 - username origin: 咲き残る [saki-no-koru] n.
-Japanese word to mean late bloomer.
+Japanese for late bloomer.
 As a person in their mid-30's learning to become a developer, i found this to be apropos.
 - Currently learning full stack development through a variety of resources.
 Also, looking for projects on github to test my abilities.